The Trump playbook isn’t something he authored

 ACCUSATION AS SWORD AND SHIELD

-Accuse your opponent of what you have done, are doing, or are about to do, so that when you do it, you are inured to criticism because:
+Accuse your opponent of what you have done, are doing, or are about to do, so that when you do it, you are inured to criticism.
+Logic as as follows:

-a) You already accused them of doing it, so what you’re doing now can’t possibly be that same thing, because that’s what they do, not you (Accusation as vaccination)
+a) You already accused them of doing it, so what you’re doing now can’t possibly be that same thing, because you’re the accuser, and accusers know better.
+(Accusation as vaccination)

 b) They already did that terrible thing.
 So now, if they can do it, you can do it (The “They did it first!” grade school playground tactic)

-c) Do as I say, not as I do (The grade school authoritarian teacher tactic)
+c) Do as I say, not as I do (The grade school authoritarian tactic)

 You can actually depend on such accusations as a kind of honest admission of misdeeds past, present and future.
 Examples are endless: